abpframework/abp/docs/en/Blog-Posts/2020-09-17 v3_2_Preview/POST.md

-# ABP Framework 3.2 RC with the new Blazor UI
+# ABP Framework & ABP Commercial 3.2 RC With The New Blazor UI

 We are extremely excited today to release the ABP Framework (and the ABP Commercial, as always) version `3.2.0-rc.1` (Release Candidate).
 This release includes an early preview version of the **Blazor UI** for the ABP.IO Platform.